GK0209/GettingAndCleaningData/README.md

 In this repository, you find:

-- *run_analysis.R* : the R-code run on the data set

-- *Tidy.txt* : the clean data extracted from the original data using *run_analysis.R*

 - *CodeBook.md* : the CodeBook reference to the variables in *Tidy.txt*

 - *README.md* : the analysis of the code in *run_analysis.R*

-- *analysis.html* : the html version of *README.md* that can be accessed at <http://ajay2589.github.io/GettingAndCleaningData/analysis.html>
+- *Tidy.txt* : the clean data extracted from the original data using *run_analysis.R*

+- *run_analysis.R* : the R-code run on the data set

 ## Getting Started